-The creation and retention of a modern transport network in the Borough will be promoted in order to support development and sustainability of quality living environments and the creation and maintenance of jobs in accessible locations, particularly around public transport nodes.
-Integrated transport networks will be promoted through the Local Transport Plan to encourage safe and efficient movement in urban and rural areas, whilst protecting and enhancing local biodiversity and water quality.
+The creation and retention of a modern transport network in the Borough will be promoted in order to support development, reduce social exclusion, and increase the sustainability of quality living environments and the creation and maintenance of jobs in accessible locations, particularly around public transport nodes.
+Integrated transport networks will be promoted through the Local Transport Plan to encourage safe and efficient movement in urban and rural areas, whilst protecting and enhancing the local environment, including air quality local biodiversity and water quality.